micttyoid/quantized-pathfinding/README.md

 Indeed(to just use algorithm), you don't need to use this.
 You can, for example, implement float-like type to directly work with pathfinding](https://docs.rs/pathfinding/latest/pathfinding/).

+## QnA

+**What'd be different from theory?**
+It's finite. use the boundries instead of infinity in those procedures.

+**How to use them?**
+You'd probably mix with other functionality or algorithms.

+**Any unobvious catch?**
+The input type seems very generous but it may need more traits or method **as you need** within the explorative body of the algorithm.